 - Identify the future of nuclear energy.
 To address the climate emergency threatening our communities, economy, and national security, we must look at all low- and zero-carbon technologies.
 That’s why Biden will support a research agenda through ARPA-C to look at issues, ranging from cost to safety to waste disposal systems, that remain an ongoing challenge with nuclear power today.

 Incentivize the deployment of clean technology throughout our economy.
 Creating the best, most innovative clean technology in the world is not enough.
 We also need to make sure it is used by households and industry in order to achieve aggressive emissions reductions.
-Toward that end, President Biden will incentivize clean technology deployment in the following ways:
+Toward that end, Biden will incentivize clean technology deployment in the following ways: